 Congratulations!!
 You have successfully created a CA policy and tested it.

 Check our other blog on blocking legacy authentication using conditional access policy.

 NOTE: Delete the policy after testing.

-- Please be very careful while creating policies you may block yourself on Azure portal itself if wrong user is selected and it will lead to account lockout.
+- Please be very careful while creating policies you may block yourself on the Azure portal itself if the wrong user is selected and it will lead to account lockout.

 - Do comment if you are blocked or face any issues Thinkcloudly team will definitely provide direction to solve your issue.

 If you are looking for a way to protect data on your network, Azure Conditional Access Policy is one of the most important features.
 It helps prevent unauthorized access by requiring that devices be enrolled in order to connect with resources or services that require authentication.
 The best part?
 You can use it without changing any of your existing security measures!
 To learn more about how this feature works and what benefits it offers, read our blog post here.
 We also have courses available if you want to learn more about cloud computing so contact us today!